qwe789qwec/farm-merge-arrange/README.md

 ## Note
 1. Only the first farm is being sorted.
 2. Because the sorting algorithm is based on the swap, it is recommended that both the first and second farms be full, otherwise the objects will be unpredictable.
+3. It is recommended to play the game in single player, otherwise the player joining window may be clicked.
 ## Adjustment Steps
 1. Run the `adjustment.py`.
 2. If the program displays "Failed to get window position.", manually update the gift_button.png image: